Lesli-Anderson/MART-441/HW7/README.md

 Again images continue to be my issue.
-I am not sure where to inster them in to the code.
+I am not sure where to incert them in the code.

 Images and Content to add